simonw/django-sql-dashboard/docs/setup.md

 ## Django permissions

 Access to the `/dashboard/` interface is controlled by the Django permissions system.
-To grant a Django user or group access, grant them the `django_sql_dashbord.execute_sql` permission.
+To grant a Django user or group access, grant them the `django_sql_dashboard.execute_sql` permission.
 This is displayed in the admin interface as:

     django_sql_dashboard | dashboard | Can execute arbitrary SQL queries